Agoric/documentation/main/javascript-modifications/ses-guide.md

 (imagine `Array.prototype.push` delivering a copy of its argument to an attacker, or ignoring certain values).
 It also prevents using, for example, `Object.heyBuddy` or `globalThis.heyBuddy` as an ambient communication channel via setting a property and another program periodically reading it.
-This would violate object-capability security; objects may only communicate through references.
+This would violate object-capability discipline; objects may only communicate through references.

-Both frozen primordials and a frozen `globalThis` break a few JS libraries that add new features to built-in objects (shims/polyfills).
-For shims which just add properties to `globalThis`, it may be possible to load these in a new non-frozen `Compartment`.
-Shims that modify primordials only work if you build new (mutable) wrappers around the default primordials and let the shims modify those wrappers instead.
+Both frozen primordials and a frozen `globalThis` have problems with a few JavaScript libraries that add new features to built-in objects (shims/polyfills).
+These libraries stretch best practices' boundaries by adding new features to built-in objects in a way SES Compartments don't allow.
+To use these with SES, see "vetted shims" in `lockdown.js`.  **tyg todo: Check this out**

 ## What does SES remove from standard JavaScript